go-chi/chi/README.md

 **REST Preview:**

-Here is a little preview of how routing looks like with chi.
+Here is a little preview of what routing looks like with chi.
 Also take a look at the generated routing docs in JSON ([routes.json](https://github.com/go-chi/chi/blob/master/_examples/rest/routes.json)) and in Markdown ([routes.md](https://github.com/go-chi/chi/blob/master/_examples/rest/routes.md)).